Psychedelic Therapy 6

 I return to a seated position, gripping my head with my two hands.
 It feels like I’m on the verge of having a nervous breakdown.
 My body shakes uncontrollably, as my head jolts side to side, and I breathe hard out of my mouth.

-“I think I’m going crazy,” I say in a panicked manner to myself.
+“I think I’m going crazy,” I say to myself in a panicked voice.

 “I can’t think or function.
 How am I going to be able to walk back to my room after the ceremony?”
 I say nervously to myself.